Hardware-Aware Static Optimization of Hyperdimensional Computations: Related Work

 \section{Related Work}

-\textbf{Vector Symbolic architectures.} HD computing is a special case of a vector symbolic architecture (VSA), a highly general cognitive computing paradigm that operates on binary, integer, or real-valued hypervectors~\cite{plate1994distributed,kleyko2021vector,kleyko2021survey1,kleyko2021survey2,kleyko2022vector}.
-Researchers have implemented VSA computations with emerging hardware platforms~\cite{halawani2021fused,imani2017exploring,imani2019sparsehd,karunaratne2020memory,poduval2021stochd}.
-We focus on HD computing with binary spatter codes~\cite{kanerva1997fully} because this computational model is easy to implement in hardware, and more amenable to theoretical analysis.
+\proseheading{HDC/VSA.} Hyperdimensional computing (HDC), or vector symbolic architecture (VSA), is a highly general cognitive computing paradigm that operates on binary, integer, real-valued, or complex-valued hypervectors~\cite{plate1994distributed,plate2003holographic,yu2022understanding,kleyko2021survey1,kleyko2021survey2,kleyko2022vector}.
+Researchers have implemented VSA computations with emerging hardware platforms~\cite{halawani2021fused,imani2017exploring,imani2019sparsehd,karunaratne2020memory,poduval2021stochd,langenegger2023memory}.
+We focus on HD computing with binary spatter codes~\cite{kanerva1997fully} because this computational model is easy to implement in hardware, and amenable to theoretical analysis.

-\textbf{Theoretical Analysis of HD Computation.} Kanerva derived the distance distributions for the set-recall ~\cite{kanerva1997fully}, and Kleyko derived distance distributions for subset-recall~\cite{kleyko2016holographic}.
+\proseheading{Theoretical Analysis of HD Computation.} Kanerva derived the distance distributions for the set-recall ~\cite{kanerva1997fully}, and Kleyko derived distance distributions for subset-recall~\cite{kleyko2016holographic}.
 We use Kanerva's and Kleyko's theoretical results to develop the Type I and Type II QDS analysis employed by \tool{}.
-Researchers have also studied theoretical capacity and recall accuracy of winner-take-all queries over VSA item memories~\cite{frady2018theory,gallant2013representing,thomas2021theoretical,kleyko2020perceptron,plate1994distributed}.
-Because \tool{} currently only supports threshold-based distancing, these winner-take-all theoretical analyses are not a part of our analytical model.
+Researchers have also studied theoretical capacity and recall accuracy of winner-take-all queries over VSA item memories~\cite{frady2018theory,gallant2013representing,thomas2021theoretical,kleyko2020perceptron,plate1994distributed,kleyko2023efficient}.
+We extend the perception theory~\cite{frady2018theory} to develop \tool{}'s WTA accuracy analysis.

-\textbf{Horizontal Thresholding.} Kleyko et al. derived an approach for horizontally thresholding distance distributions for subset-set recall queries.~\cite{kleyko2016holographic} This thresholding does not apply to Type III QDS queries, discards distance sub-ranges, and does not estimate query accuracy or solve for the optimal distance threshold.
+\proseheading{Horizontal Thresholding.} Kleyko et al. derived an approach for horizontally thresholding distance distributions for subset-set recall queries.~\cite{kleyko2016holographic} This thresholding does not apply to Type III QDS queries, discards distance sub-ranges, and does not estimate query accuracy or solve for the optimal distance threshold.
 In contrast, \tool{} analyzes a broader set of data structure queries (Type I-Type 3 QDS), and derives an optimal distance threshold to use.
 Our approach also uses the entire range of distance values when evaluating a query.